zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier build`

-  Builds a ready to upload zip file, does not upload / deploy the zip file.
+  Builds a ready-to-upload zip file, but does not upload / deploy the zip file.
 Generally you'd use `zapier deploy` which does this and `zapier upload` together.

 It does the following steps: